 It should be a clear win-win situation for both the visitor and your sales and marketing teams.
 They provide the sales and marketing data and then your sales team can create outreach that makes sense.

 And then be sure to highlight the benefits of sharing their information with you; what improvements they can expect through being remembered and having their experience tailored to their interests and preferences.
+Be sure to make your proposition clear.

 With great data comes great responsibility.
 Marketing in today's world is a game of balancing data with trust and the way you leverage your user behavior data makes all the difference.

-So when The Identity Theft Resource Center (ITRC) the number of consumer identity theft complaints rose 3.3%, to just over 1.43 million, we shouldn't be too surprised at our customer's hesitation to divulge their information willingly or unwillingly with the best website visitor tracking tool.
+When The Identity Theft Resource Center (ITRC) the number of consumer identity theft complaints rose 3.3%, to just over 1.43 million, we shouldn't be too surprised at our customer's hesitation to divulge their information willingly or unwillingly with the best website visitor tracking tool.

 If you're using website visitor tracking software, make sure that people know about these visitor tracking tools as soon as they open your homepage.
 It will not hurt the user experience, and they will know exactly what they can expect to happen with their data and how you will use it for marketing and sales.

-3. Incentivize sharing
+3. Incentivize Sharing

 Any incentive you offer in exchange for data must be something that your customer would consider to be of actual value.
 Simply receiving your newsletter doesn't count.
 What about a checklist?
 Access to how-to videos?
 An extended warranty?
 Free shipping?
 Limited offers?
 Reward points?
 If someone visits your website and you're asking for their contact information, make sure it's worth their time.